thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 Take a knee gang.
 Much like your little league soccer coach after you lose the finals, we're about to get ideological.
 Top level functions _could_ be variables, but should they?
-When thinking about compiler architecture, a lot of concerns orbit around how can work be split up.
+When thinking about compiler architecture, a lot of concerns revolve around how work can be split up.
 Anytime work can be split into chunks that's an opportunity to cache the work and to parallelize it.
 Items provide natural breaking points in our code to split up work.

 For example, our compiler might split items up into groups and compile each group in parallel.
-A compiler could store the type of an item between compilations, and if the item body hasn't changed next time we compile it, just reuse the stored type.
+A compiler could store the type of an item between compilations, and if the item body hasn't changed the next time we compile it, just reuse the stored type.
 If we combine local variables and items, we lose the ability to split up work efficiently.

 The distinction provided by items has another use in our language.
 Local variables always have a type, but items have a type scheme.
 We could allow local variables to have a type scheme.
-This feature is called let generalization.
+This feature is called let generalisation.
-We won't be doing that, for reasons that are detailed well in [Let Should not be Generalised](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tldi10-vytiniotis.pdf).
+We won't be doing that, for reasons that are well detailed  in [Let Should not be Generalised](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tldi10-vytiniotis.pdf).
 To summarize, let generalisation does not come up often in practice, and we can simplify things considerably if we only generalise items.

 Ideology isn't the only principle driving our decision.